hltdi/HornMorpho/README.md

 making sure that you are using some version of Python 3.
 -->
-To install from the wheel file, do the following in a Python shell.
+Then, to install from the wheel file, do the following in a Python shell from the folder where the wheel file is.

 	pip install HornMorpho-4.*-py3-none-any.whl